Andrew Walters (bowls): Career

 In 2019, he won the pairs gold medal and team bronze medal at the European Bowls Championships.
 In 2022, he reached his third singles final at the National Championships where he lost out to Ed Morris 21-17 at the 2022 Bowls England National Finals.

+In 2023, he represented England in the British Isles series.
+The following year in 2024, he finished runner-up in the national pairs.

 Awards

 He was awarded the 2009 Young Player of the Year by the World Bowls Tour.

 Personal life

 He married fellow bowls international Amy Stanton on 22 April 2017.